Is there a way to measure and quatify how difficult a table plays?

 TDF = TSF x PSF x PAF x PLF

-The TDF can also be calculated automatically from table and pocket measurements using the Excel TDF calculator spreadsheet or the mobile-friendly online tool provided by “Isaac” on AZB.
+The TDF can also be calculated automatically from table and pocket measurements using the Excel TDF calculator spreadsheet (authored by Adam Bishop) or the mobile-friendly online tool (authored by “Isaac” on AZB).
 Example TDF ratings for a wide range of table sizes, types, and brands can be found in the AZB TDF thread.

 The TDF can be used to adjust numbers from any scoring or rating system like the Billiard University Exams, “playing the ghost” drills, Hopkins Q Skills drill, or the Fargo rating drill or the FargoRate handicapping system.
 An effective score, taking table difficulty into consideration, can be calculated with:

 See the TDF document for details and examples.
 And For more information, see: “Billiard University (BU) – Part IV: Table Difficulty” (BD, November, 2013).
 And for lots of examples for a wide range of tables, see the AZB TDF thread.